September 25, 2023

 Imagine, for example, a trading platform beforesince the advent of money, where the barter exchange system prevailed.
 Perhaps you are a fisherman who came to the market with his catch, and you want to return home with some chicken eggs.
 Unfortunately for you, the chicken farmer currently does not need fish, and therefore you will have to make a series of exchanges to get what the egg seller needs.
 You may even lose a certain percentage of the value of your fish during these exchanges, in addition, you should clearly know the exchange rates for each of them.
 The confusion and only.

-That's what money is needed for this.
-Having come to an agreement that to use, say, silver coins as an intermediate product, we reduce the number of necessary exchanges to a maximum of two.
-In addition, now for each product there is only one exchange rate - this is its value in silver coins.
+That's what money is for.By agreeing to use, say, silver coins as an intermediate good, we reduce the number of necessary exchanges to a maximum of two.
+In addition, there is now only one exchange rate for each product &#8212; this is its value in silver coins.

 Of course, in reality, everything is somewhat more complicated: not every product is convenient to use as money.
 For example, take your fish: it will deteriorate quite quickly, it is difficult to divide it into equivalent parts, in addition, depending on the exchange rate, you may have to carry an absurd amount of fish with you to make all the necessary purchases.